 “You turned into a stoner waste case.”

-“I changed; Jace’s death has made me harder at heart.
+“I changed; Jace’s death makes me harder at heart.
 But where he is in my heart is the same place where I hold you.
 We can’t change what we were last summer, in North Carolina.
 The happiest day of my life was when you won the State Championship.”

 “That was you manipulating me.
 I’ll never come close to that time again.
 You had me wrapped around your little finger.”

 “That was a bad thing?
 I didn’t call you to argue.
 I know what I said in the papers and on TV has made your friends think you’re gay.
 You value them more than you do me.
 I’m sorry.
-Please do me the favor of coming to Wilkie and Jill’s place and let them help us find common ground.”
+Please do me the favor of coming to Wilkie and Jill’s place.
+Let them help us find common ground.”

 “What have they got to do with it?”